 Flash-based systems should be "trimmed" regularly to ensure optimal performance.
 This process physically clears the flash blocks for deleted files, which allows writes to those blocks to happen faster in the future.

 SD cards and SSD drives normally support trim, while USB flash drives normally do not.
-The output of

 It is possible trim when the file is deleted, but this is normally unnecessary.
 Therefore, we will enable